MDP modeling for multi-stage stochastic programs: Learning

 \revision{Model~\eqref{eqn:full_problem_without_super_pi}'s Bellman reformulation can now be expressed as follows:}

 where:

 and where:

-Thus, we have formulated a policy graph model with ambiguous subsets that captures competing models, $m \in \mathcal{M}$, of our primitives, i.e., competing models of the one-step transition matrix and the randomness at each policy graph node.
-Thus, like our development above, we focus on the expressiveness of our flexible modeling scheme, in this case in allowing us to incorporate a form of statistical learning.
+Thus, we have formulated a policy graph model with ambiguous subsets that captures competing models, $m \in \mathcal{M}$, of our primitives, i.e., competing models of the one-step transition matrix and the randomness at each policy graph node. {This formulation incorporates statistical learning into the policy graph framework.}

 The simplicity of the Bayesian update~\eqref{eq:belief_update} relative to that in~\cite{dowsonPartiallyObservableMultistage2019} comes from the model structure.
 If we had a Markov switching model---in which transitions among models $m \in \mathcal{M}$ were possible over time---then we would not have the block-diagonal structure within $\Phi$ discussed above, and the numerator in~\eqref{eq:belief_update} would involve a sum across multiple models.